-- Facilitate a whole school approach to safeguarding.
-This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development. - Ensure that all systems, processes and policies should operate with the best interests of the child at their heart. - Support the Headmaster, DSLs and Safeguarding team, to ensure that where there is a safeguarding concern, a child's wishes and feelings are taken into account when determining what action the school will take and what services will be provided. - Ensure that well-promoted, easily accessible and understood systems are in place, for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - Ensure that appropriate safeguarding arrangements are in place for pupils who go missing from education - Appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
+- Appoint a senior member of Staff, from Quad, to the role of DSL.
 The DSL will take lead responsibility for safeguarding and child protection.
-Whilst the activities of the DSL can be delegated to appropriately trained deputies, (Designated Personnel, DP), the lead responsibility for child protection remains with the DSL and cannot be delegated.
-The DSL is also the Head of E-Safety. - Ensure that the role of DSL and DP is explicit in the role holder's job description. - Ensure that the DSL has the appropriate status and authority within the school to carry out the duties of the post.
+Whilst the activities of the DSL can be delegated to appropriately trained deputies, (Designated Persons, DP), the lead responsibility for child protection remains with the DSL and cannot be delegated.
+The DSL is also the Head of Online Safety for their setting, - Ensure that the role of DSL is explicit in the role holder's job description, - Ensure that the DSL has the appropriate status and authority within the School to carry out the duties of the post.
 The role of the designated safeguarding lead carries a significant level of responsibility, and they should be given the additional time, funding, training, resources and support they need to carry out the role effectively.
-Their additional responsibilities include providing advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and inter-agency meetings, and/or supporting other staff to do so, and to contributing to the assessment of children.
-(See 'Keeping Children Safe in Education, Annex C').
-Ensure that the DSL and deputies have undertaken the two day training provided by the Education Child Protection Service and that this training is updated at least every two years.

-- Ensure that in addition to the formal training set out above, the DSL and DPs refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually and complete updated training every two years. - Ensure that every member of staff, paid and unpaid, and the Board of Directors knows who the Designated Personnel are and the procedures for passing on concerns from the point of induction. - This is achieved through notices with photographs and contact information of all the Safeguarding team along with the procedure staff need to follow when they have concerns are displayed on the Common Room notice board in the Child Protection section.
-These Notices are distributed annually and as and when personnel change, and are also provided at induction. - Staff Members are to log all concerns on 'MyConcern' either through a computer or the IOS or android App.
-Where this is not available logging concern forms are still able to be processed.
-All concerns should be passed to
+Their additional responsibilities include providing advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and interagency meetings, and/or supporting other staff to do so, and to contributing to the assessment of children.
+(See 'Keeping Children Safe in Education 2022, Annex C').
+Ensure that the DSL and deputies have undertaken the two day training provided by the Education Child Protection Service and that this training is updated at least every two years, - Ensure that the DSL is supported by appropriately trained deputies, (Designated Persons, DP) who work together in an effective Designated Safeguarding Team that can support each other and the School, - Ensure that in addition to the formal training set out above, the members of the DST refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually and complete updated training every two years, - Ensure that a member of the DST is always available (during school hours, during term-time) to respond to and discuss any safeguarding concerns.
+Due to the size of the DST we are are confident that a DSL or DP would be available in person on-site.
+However if this was not going to be possible the DST would nominate a DSL or DP to be available through Microsoft Teams or over the phone. - Ensure that DSLs liaise with the three Safeguarding partners (Local Authority, clinical commissioning group and police) as appropriate and work with other agencies in line with Working Together to Safeguard Children, 2018, - Ensure that members of the DST take advice from a child protection specialist when managing complex cases.
+The DST has access to professional consultations with staff working in the integrated Front Door (MASH and Early Help).
+The Emergency Duty Team (out of hours) is also available.
+Contact numbers are found in Appendix B.